Which Bedroom Storage Option is Best for You?By Bailiegh Basham · June 1, 2020

-Here at Countryside, we have a large selection of options for you to choose from when it comes to storage in your bedroom.
-There’s Dressers, Chests of Drawers, Dressing Chests, Armoires, Jewelry Armoires, Lingerie Chests, Sideboards, Chests and Trunks.
+Here at Countryside, we have a large selection of options for you to choose from when it comes to storage in your no-closet bedroom.
 It can be overwhelming trying to decide which of these options will best suit your needs, especially when you’re unsure of what some of them even are.
 Stress no more, because we have compiled all of the information necessary in order for you to complete your dream bedroom without monopolizing floor space.

-An Armoire, also known as a Wardrobe or Chifforobe, is defined as a tall piece of furniture that usually has two doors and that is used to store things, such as clothes.
+An armoire, also known as a wardrobe or chifforobe, is defined as a tall piece of furniture that usually has two doors and that is used to store things, such as clothes or linens.
 Armoires go back to sometime around the 16th century and are known for their illustrious French style.
 They are taller than they are wide and usually include drawers and shelves concealed behind doors.
 They may include a space for hanging clothes as well.
-Armoires are a great focal piece for any bedroom, but can also function well as a hideaway for your television in a living room or den.
+Real wood armoires are a great focal piece for any bedroom, but can also function well as a hideaway for your television in a living room or den.
 Jewelry armoires are tall, smaller versions of a standard armoire.
-Some Jewelry armoires are equipped with a mirror that opens up, revealing hidden storage for your most treasured jewels.
+Some jewelry armoires are equipped with a mirror that opens up, revealing hidden storage for your most treasured jewels.

 Chest of Drawers

-Wait, aren’t a Chest of Drawers and a Dresser essentially the same thing?
-As they are extremely similar, there is a distinct difference between the two.
-A Chest of drawers contains drawers with no mirror, while a dresser will have parallel horizontal drawers with a mirror attached more often than not.
-A Chest of Drawers is typically narrower and taller than a dresser, making them similar to an Armoire as well, but without the doors.
-A specific type of Chest of Drawers that we offer is called a Lingerie Chest.
-These are usually tall and thin and usually contain seven drawers, one for each day, but not always.
-Some Lingerie Chests do contain doors as well as drawers, unlike the standard Chest of Drawers.
+What's the difference between and dresser and chest of drawers?
+While they may appear similar in both appearance and definition, there is a distinct difference between the two.
+A solid wood chest of drawers contains vertically stacked drawers with no mirror, while a dresser will have parallel horizontal drawers with a mirror attached (more often than not).
+A chest of drawers is typically narrower and taller than a dresser, making them similar to an Armoire as well, but without the doors.
+A specific type of chest of drawers we offer is called a lingerie chest.
+These popular chests are usually tall and thin and usually contain seven drawers, one for each day.

-When it comes to Dressing Chests, there are no rules.
-Dressing Chests are any combination of the style of a Dresser, an Armoire, a Chest of Drawers, a Lingerie Chest and a vanity.
-All of our Dressing Chests are furnished with a mirror and vary in size and shape.
+When it comes to classic dressing chests, there are no rules.
+Dressing chests are any combination of the style of a dresser, an armoire, a chest of drawers, a lingerie chest and a vanity.
+All of our solid wood dressing chests are furnished with a mirror and vary in size and shape.
 Some of these chests mimic an armoire with its tall stature and combination of drawers and doors.
 Others are tall variations of dressers, resembling a chest of drawers, with a mirror up top to resemble a vanity and will sometimes have felt-lined drawers to safely house your prized possessions.
-Some even boast a combination of all of these qualities.
+A few designs even boast a combination of all of these qualities.

 Chests and Trunks